abinit/abipy_book/abipy_book/lumabi/lineshape/lesson_multi_phonons.md

 from abipy.lumi.lineshape import Lineshape
 ```

 We first load the ab-initio phonons results.
-The inputs used to generate these calculations are shown in ... .
+The inputs used to generate these calculations are shown in the next [section](../ifc_emb/lesson_ifc_emb.md).

 ```{code-cell}
 ddb_pristine=abiopen("flow_phonons/w0/outdata/out_DDB")